top of page

 Through the layer of the otherwise ordinary brown café table, a deep red hue emerges, accompanied by green and purplish shadows I hadn’t noticed before.

-The once-transparent bottle begins to reflect these vibrant colors.
+The once-transparent bottle begins to reflect these vibrant colors - like snow melting in spring and things underneath it are gradually revealed.

 During the drawing process, an in-between world emerges—one that doesn’t fully distort the reality I once perceived, but rather exists alongside it: a blend of my subjective perceptions in dialogue with the conceptual frameworks and traditional values I encountered earlier.